Eminent IT Classroom Training’s

 Advantage #5: Individual Attention to Participant Needs

-In a face-to-face instructor-led class, the trainer may notice that one or more participants is having specific problems, either in understanding some topic or in applying the learning to their particular situation.
+In a face-to-face instructor-led class, the trainer may notice that one or more participants is having specific problems, either in understanding some topic .
 A good instructor will watch for signs of these problems and will offer to help those participants during breaks or after class.
 E-learning instructors, even using synchronous e-learning, can’t read these types of body-language signs.

 Advantage #6: Establishing a Dialogue